The center of the asymptotic Hecke category and unipotent character sheaves: Introduction

 for all $X \in \mathcal{C}$ which is compatible with the associator, see \cite[\S7.13]{EGNO}.
 Note that \eqref{Thiel-Braiding} induces a braiding on the Drinfeld center.
 From \eqref{Thiel-Coh} one obtains

-as braided monoidal categories, the latter being the category of $\Gamma_W^c$-equivariant $\Gamma_W^c$-graded vector spaces, see \cite[Example 8.5.4]{EGNO}.
+as braided monoidal categories, the latter being the category of $\Gamma_W^c$-equi\-variant $\Gamma_W^c$-graded vector spaces, see \cite[Example 8.5.4]{EGNO}.
 This is a modular tensor category \cite[\S8.13]{EGNO}, and it follows from \cite{lus94-exotic} that its $S$-matrix (which involves the braiding) is equal to the Fourier matrix $F_W^c$.

 Lusztig \cite{Lusztig2015} gave geometric meaning to $\mathcal{Z}(\mathcal{H}_G^c)$ by constructing a mo\-no\-idal structure on $\UCh_G^c$ and establishing a natural monoidal equivalence